Michigan police detained a Black child who was in the ‘wrong place, wrong time,’ department says

 The department posted the explanation on Facebook after cellphone video circulated on social media showing the officer leading the boy — whose hands are cuffed behind his back — through the parking lot of an apartment complex on Thursday.
 The officer had been searching for a suspect in a string of car thefts when he spotted the child.

-A man who identified the boy as his son then approached the officer, who walked the child toward his father before another officer walked him to a patrol vehicle and put him in the rear seat.

-The father pressed both hands to his own head and continued to speak with the first officer while pacing along a sidewalk.
-He later walked toward the person recording the video and said: “They traumatized my son.”
+The boy was identified as 12-year-old Tashawn Bernard during a Friday news conference held by his family and their lawyers.
+Tashawn was taking trash out to the Dumpster when he was approached by an officer that had his “gun unholstered and was holding it in front of him,” according to a lawyer representing the family.

-About three minutes into the video, an officer removed the handcuffs from the boy and spoke with him for about 30 seconds.
-The boy was then allowed to join his father on the sidewalk.
+About three minutes into the video of the incident, an officer removed the handcuffs and spoke with Tashawn for about 30 seconds.
+Tashawn was then allowed to join his father on the sidewalk.

+Michael Bernard, Tashawn’s father, said he could sense something was wrong when his son was taking longer than usual to bring out the trash.
+When he went outside, he said, his son “had cuffs on and police were standing around him.”

+The Bernard family’s lawyers, Ayanna and Rico Neal, said Tashawn is “traumatized” so much that he “doesn’t not want to go outside anymore.”

 Officials wanted to “provide some background information on this unfortunate misunderstanding,” police said Friday.